Published: February 7, 2024 | Last Updated: June 27, 2024

 Allusion: The Myth of Theseus and the Minotaur

-Christopher Nolan’s “Inception” alludes to the Greek myth of Theseus and the Minotaur, with the dream layers acting as the labyrinth and Ariadne (named after the character in the myth who helps Theseus navigate the labyrinth) as the architect who designs the dreamscapes.
+Christopher Nolan’s “Inception” alludes to the Greek myth of Theseus and the Minotaur.
+The dream layers act as the labyrinth, and Ariadne (named after the character in the myth who helps Theseus navigate the labyrinth) is the architect who designs the dreamscapes.

 The story’s structure is influenced by Joseph Campbell’s notion of the Hero’s Journey, a common template in mythology.